GMOD/bbi-js/README.md

 This function accepts two arguments

 - name: a string to search for in the BigBed extra indices
-- opts: an opject that can optionally contain opts.signal, an abort signal
+- opts: an object that can optionally contain opts.signal, an abort signal

 Returns a Promise to an array of Features, with an extra field indicating the field that was matched